KakolJakub/backup-scripts/README.md

 * [Technologies](#technologies)

 ## General info
-Backup C# scripts for my Unity project, in case of data loss..
+Backup C# scripts for my Unity project, in case of data loss.

 ## Technologies
 Project is created with: